yc1909/Mental_Health_Analysis/README.md

 ## Overview
 <a name="overview"></a>

 This project aims to analyze and classify mental health statuses using Natural Language Processing (NLP) techniques and machine learning models.
-The final deliverable is a web application that predicts mental health conditions based on user inputs.
+The final deliverable is a web application that predicts mental health conditions based on user inputs and also provides assistance to them based on their queries.

 ## Table of Contents
 - [Overview](#overview)